 Easiest fudge recipe ever!
-This chocolate fudge recipe is super easy to make, and very festive with added peppermint candies.
+This fudge with condensed milk is very easy to make, and seasonal with peppermint chips.

 There’s this old house in the town where I live, that used to belong to my great-great grandparents.
 My mom has memories of this very tiny old house being filled with close to a hundred family members.